Blockchain: A Graph Primer: Blockchain Network Analysis

+Transaction graphs omit address nodes from the transaction network and create edges among transactions only.
+Figure~\ref{fig:graphtr} shows the transaction graph of the network shown in Figure~\ref{fig:transactions}.
+The most important aspect of the transaction graph is that a node (a transaction), by definition, can appear only once.
+There will be no future edges that reuse a transaction node.

+The \textbf{transaction graph} contains far fewer nodes than the network it models.
+We can immediately observe a few drawbacks from Figure~\ref{fig:graphtr}.
+Unspent transaction outputs are not visible; we cannot know how many outputs are there in $t_1$, $t_3$ and $t_4$.
+In Bitcoin, many outputs stay unspent for years; the transaction graph will ignore all of them.
+Second, the transaction graph cannot model address reuse; when a past address receives coins again from a transaction, we cannot create the edge because that would introduce a cycle in the graph.

+The advantages of the transaction graph are multiple.
+First, we may be more interested in analyzing transactions than addresses.
+For example, anti-money laundering tools aim at detecting mixing transactions, and once they are found, we can analyze the involved addresses next.
+Many chain analysis companies focus their efforts on identifying transactions that are used in e-crime.
+Second, the graph order (node count) and size (edge count), useful for large-scale network analysis, are reduced from the blockchain network.
+In UTXO networks, transaction nodes are typically less than half the number of address nodes.
+For example, Bitcoin contains 400K-800K unique daily addresses but 200K-400K transactions only.
+However, the real advantage of the transaction graph is its reduced size.
+As we will explain in the next section, the address graph contains many more edges than the transaction graph.

-The \textbf{address graph} uses addresses as nodes, and can be cyclic.
-Figure \ref{fig:graphadd} shows the address graph of our recurring example from Figure \ref{fig:transactions}.
-As in the transaction graph, each edge carries a weight (i.e., bitcoin amount), but there can be multiple edges between addresses.
-Furthermore, if change is sent back to the input address, the graph contains self loops.
+The \textbf{address graph} (Figure~\ref{fig:graphadd}) is the most commonly used graph model for UTXO networks.
+The address graph omits transactions and creates edges between addresses only.
+Address nodes may appear multiple times, which implies that addresses may create new transactions or receive coins from new transactions in the future.
+Figure~\ref{fig:graphadd} shows the address graph of our recurring example from Figure~\ref{fig:transactions}.
+As in the transaction graph, each edge carries a weight (i.e., bitcoin amount), but multiple edges can exist between addresses.

+Furthermore, if the change is sent back to the input address, the graph contains self-loops.
 In practice, however, an address is used to send assets only once.
-As a community rule, \textbf{address reuse} is generally avoided to prevent cryptography attacks (See the appendix for address attacks).
-Due to this, loops and multi edges are rare.
-A major aspect of address graphs is this: as shown in edges from $a_2$ and $a_3$ to nodes $a_5$ and $a_6$, all input addresses contained within a transaction are deemed to have edges to each output address.
-This complicates tracking how assets are transferred from input to output addresses.
+As a community rule, {address reuse} is generally avoided to prevent transaction privacy attacks.
+Due to this, loops and multi edges are rare in the address graph.